DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/faq.md

 # Container Registry FAQ

+This page lists some common issues and solutions when using the container registry.

+## Middleware deployment is not available in the DCE 5.0 standard package

+The DCE 5.0 standard package does not include middleware.
+Middleware is only available in the Platinum package.

+## How to verify if the configured middleware network is connectable

+Log in to the target cluster where Harbor is deployed and execute the `ping` command on any node to test the connectivity to the middleware components.

+## Private images not visible in the image space list

+There is a bug in versions `v0.7.0-v0.7.3` and `v0.8.0` of the container registry system, which results in the inability to see private images.

+## When using Minio deployed with middleware

+When using Minio deployed with middleware, you need to manually create buckets through the Minio management platform beforehand.

+## Minimum supported version of Harbor for repository integration

+During repository integration, there are certain version requirements due to the use of Harbor's functionality.
+Currently, the known minimum supported version is `2.4.0`.
+Earlier versions will not be compatible.

 ## Offline environment image scanner failure

 The image scanner relies on vulnerability data, which is obtained by default from the [CVE official website](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=kubernetes).